 The subject of Spartans has been much discussed and showcased in the realm of popular culture.
 And while some of them have a historical basis, a few other sides are just instruments of exaggeration.
 In any case, we should start off with what might seem fantastical, but was possibly true – and it pertains to how Spartan babies were actually inspected at their birth, with the perceived ‘unworthy’ ones (or at least a few of them) being left abandoned on nearby hillsides.

 Interestingly enough, archaeology has not brought forth clear-cut evidence of such a practice, although researchers have discovered remains of adults (possibly criminals) on Spartan hillsides.
-Reverting to history, while the child grew up into boyhood, he was given a diet of frugal food and sometimes bathed in wine thinned with water.
+Reverting to history, Spartan boys were given a diet of frugal food and sometimes bathed in wine thinned with water.
 Such contrasting practices were believed to mold both his fortitude and physique as per the requirement of a Spartan warrior.

 - Society and Politics of the Spartans –

 - Conclusion – The Rise and Decline of the Spartans